fasiha/texshade-py/README.md

 # "enter" the environment
 conda activate texshade-tutorial
 # install binary dependencies
-conda install -c conda-forge gdal Pillow imagemagick
+conda install -c conda-forge gdal imagemagick
 # install this repo
 pip install texshade
 ```
-We ask conda to install `gdal`, which is a Swiss Army chainsaw for geographic data process. `Pillow` and `imagemagick` are used by the tutorial to create and manipulate images.
+We ask conda to install `gdal`, which is a Swiss Army chainsaw for geographic data process, and `imagemagick`, which is used by the tutorial to create and manipulate images.
 Pip is used to install `texshade` (this library) from PyPI since I haven't created a conda-forge recipe for it.

 ### Download data
 Download some data!
 I've downloaded three tiles from the SRTM DEM (from https://dwtkns.com/srtm30m/) on the African coastline near 0° N and 0° W, because I've been loving John K Thornton's *Africa and Africans in the Making of the Atlantic World, 1400-1800*: